maariaw/character-chat/README.md

 ### Future features
 * GM can delete messages
+* GM can delete chats
+* GM can archive chats
+* GM can archive campaigns
+* GM and players can access their archived content

 This app is being built as an assignment for Databases Lab course.